MunGell/awesome-for-beginners/README.md

 A list of awesome beginners-friendly projects.

-Inspired by [First Timers Only](https://kentcdodds.com/blog/first-timers-only) blog post and YourFirstPR project.
+Inspired by [First Timers Only](https://kentcdodds.com/blog/first-timers-only) blog post.

 If you are a maintainer for open-source projects, add the label `first-timers-only` (or similar) to your project and list it here so people can find it.